tgrants/deposit-system/docs/setup.md

 Using one virtual environment for the whole project should be fine.

 All dependencies are listed in `requirements.txt` files.
 To install them, use `pip install -r requirements.txt`.
-When you're done working, deactivate the virtual environment `deactivate`.
+When you're done, you can deactivate the virtual environment using `deactivate`.

 #### Interpreter